 Step #4: Create Rules for Regional Marketers

 Finally, document all of the brand's messaging "rules" and share them with the field.
 It's important to outline the brand's unique nuances including how to use punctuation, spelling, syntax and more.
 However, it's equally important to make this document accessible and actionable since your local affiliates aren't spending all their time thinking about grammar and writing style.
 A simple checklist of the top 10 rules to keep in mind should suffice.

 Without a Local Marketing Automation (LMA) solution in place, even the most successful multi-location brands can struggle to deliver consistent messaging across their distributed store network.

-With the right software solution, corporate marketing teams can ensure consistency from their local affiliates by simply locking down important messaging features like taglines, slogans and campaign promises inside the brand creative.
+With the right software solution, corporate marketing teams can ensure consistency from their regional teams by simply locking down important messaging features like taglines, slogans and campaign promises inside the brand creative.
 This makes it easy for even very large brands to stay on top of all their marketing across the store network.